 - Picture of Driver’s License (front & back)

 - Name, Date of Birth, Social Security Number

 - Employment Start Date

 - Monthly Income

-When you’re dealing with a trusted credit union or bank, you’re talking to people who know who you are and what your financial reality looks like.
+When dealing with a trusted credit union or bank, they know who you are and what your financial potential could be.
 There won’t be any pressure to overspend or stretch your budget beyond your comfort zone.
-In a relaxed setting you can really think about what you need and what you can afford to make the best decision for you.
+In a relaxed setting, you can think about what you need and what you can afford to make the best decision for you.

-If you’re in the market for an auto loan, think about getting pre-approved.
-Many people who shop for auto loans ahead of time are able to find a lower rate than they would have at the dealership, and the benefits of planning ahead are hard to argue with.
+Consider getting pre-approved if you’re in the market for an auto loan.
+Many people who shop for auto loans ahead of time can find a lower rate than they would have at the dealership, and the benefits of planning are hard to argue.

 This article is for educational purposes only.
 Tulsa FCU makes no representations as to the accuracy, completeness, or specific suitability of any information presented.
 Information provided should not be relied on or interpreted as legal, tax or financial advice.
 Nor does the information directly relate to our products and/or services terms and conditions.